This notice has been approved by the United States District Court for the Eastern District of California.

-On September 16, 2020, Judge Mueller granted preliminary approval to the proposed settlement.
+On Sept.
+30, 2021, Judge Mueller granted preliminary approval to the proposed settlement.
 After considering the comments and/or objections received from members of the Settlement Class, if any, Judge Mueller will next decide whether or not to: (1) grant final approval of the settlement; (2) grant Class Counsel’s application for fees and costs; and (3) award a service enhancement payment to the Named Plaintiff.
-A hearing will be held on Friday, December 11, 2020, at 10:00 a.m., in the courtroom of the Honorable Kimberly J. Mueller, Chief Judge for the United States District Court for the Eastern District of California, Robert T. Matsui United States Courthouse, 501 I Street, Sacramento, CA 95814.
+A hearing will be held on Feb.
+11, 2022 at 10 a.m., in Courtroom 3 before the Honorable Kimberly J. Mueller, Chief Judge for the United States District Court for the Eastern District of California, Robert T. Matsui United States Courthouse, 501 I Street, Sacramento, CA 95814.

 You may attend this hearing at your own expense but are not obligated to do so.
 If you choose to attend, you may request an opportunity to speak or be heard, but the Court is not required to allow it.
 You may retain an attorney at your own expense to represent you but are not required to do so.
-If you intend to attend the fairness hearing, you must send a written notice of intent to appear to Wilshire Law Firm, 3055 Wilshire Blvd., 12th Floor, Los Angeles, California 90010, Telephone: (213) 381-9988.
-Your notice of intent to appear must include at least your name, address, and telephone number, a reference to the lawsuit, a statement that you intend to appear at the hearing and must be postmarked no later than Monday, October 26, 2020.
+If you intend to attend the fairness hearing, you must send a written notice of intent to appear to Wilshire Law Firm, 3055 Wilshire Blvd., 12th Floor, Los Angeles, CA 90010, telephone: (213) 381-9988.
+Your notice of intent to appear must include at least your name, address, and telephone number, a reference to the lawsuit, a statement that you intend to appear at the hearing and must be postmarked no later than Nov.
+29, 2021.
 If you wish to speak or be heard at the hearing, you also must include this request in your notice of intent to appear.

 8. How can you get more information?

-You can obtain a copy of the complete Settlement Agreement from Class Counsel using the contact information listed below.
+You can obtain a copy of the complete Settlement Agreement from the Claims Administrator using the contact information listed below.
 You may also inspect the non-confidential parts of the case file in this lawsuit by going to the website of the U.S. District Court for the Eastern District of California (www.pacer.gov).